Login Registrieren

 Take a walk

-Another lovely place to explore in Toulouse is the Jardin Japonais which has been created to look like the gardens that can be found in Kyoto, Japan.
+Another lovely place to go in Toulouse is the Jardin Japonais which has been created to look like the gardens that can be found in Kyoto, Japan.
 Featuring a lake, a tea pavilion, a red bridge, and plenty of other decorative features, this is a great place to relax when you want to escape the city itself.

 Those looking for peace and quiet will love visiting the Convent des Jacobins which was built in 1229 and is a stunning example of gothic architecture.
 With its light and airy interior and small garden in the centre of the cloister, you’ll find that this is the ideal place to walk around when you need a bit of serenity.